Tips for effective music practice sessions

 Practice away from the instrument

-This strategy is sometimes overlooked but you can also recur to memory as means to preview and access experimented positions.
+This strategy is sometimes overlooked, but you can also recur to memory as means to preview and access experimented positions.
 Try to visualize yourself playing a certain musical passage.
 In other words, you are accessing a part of the mind that translates an intended action into a physical action.
 If you are able to visualize and recreate the movements that you need to execute, as vividly as possible, you can improve your muscle memory faster.

-One other situation that has been shown to yield great results, is to study or analyse the music you want to practice before you actually play it.
+One other situation that has been shown to yield great results, is to study or analyze the music you want to practice before you actually play it.
 Figure out where the hard parts are, what will you do to tackle them, the scales and chords you will need to use, the music piece structure, the meter, tempo, and so on.

 Record yourself

-In our day and age, this is very easy to accomplish even if your only resource is your smartphone.
+In our day and age, this is very easy to accomplish, even if your only resource is your smartphone.
 After a music practice session, record yourself playing in audio and/or video.
 Either improvise or just play through the music piece you have been practising.
 Then, step back from the instrument and stop to listen.
 This is critical because you will be listening to your strengths and weaknesses.
 In other words, listen to what you need to improve upon and then include it in your practice sessions.

 In conclusion